N. T. Rama Rao Jr. filmography

 N. T. Rama Rao Jr (born 20 May 1983), also known as NTR Jr., is an Indian actor and television personality who works in Telugu cinema.
 He has appeared in 31 films and is the recipient of three Filmfare Awards, two Nandi Awards, and two SIIMA Awards.

-NTR first appeared as a child artiste in the film to play the titular role as god Rama in the 1997 mythological film Ramayanam.
+NTR first appeared as a child artist in the film to play the titular role as god Rama in the 1997 mythological film Ramayanam.
 Rao made his debut as an adult lead actor in 2001 with the film Ninnu Choodalani.
 He achieved his breakthrough in the same year with the S. S. Rajamouli's directorial debut, the coming-of-age film Student No: 1.

 While Subbu which was released in the same year could not impress the audience, his 2002 action film Aadi was a massive box office success.
 For the film, Rao received Nandi Special Jury Award presented by the Government of Andhra Pradesh.
 The two next films Allari Ramudu and Naaga were back-to-back failures.
 His second collaboration with the director S. S. Rajamouli was the 2003 action film Simhadri, which ended up as one of the biggest blockbusters of that year.
 In the film, Rao is seen as a kind-hearted man, Simhadri who has a violent past.
 In 2004, Rao played a dual role for the first time film Andhrawala directed by Puri Jagannadh.
 The film could not reach the high expectations of the audience and bombed at the box office.
 Samba which released in the same year had a good response but his subsequent films Naa Alludu, Narasimhudu and Ashok were a string of failures.